 Don’t let the Agropur story deter you.
 The Americans with Disabilities Act protects people who have disabilities, which it defines as people who have “a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
 If your hand eczema meets that definition, you have the right to reasonable accommodation under the ADA.
 There are many ways to accommodate limitations that can stem from eczema and other skin conditions.

-Occupational dermatitis damages the skin barrier on your hands.
-That means your skin needs extra moisture to stay protected.
-Switch to gentle soaps and cleansers that won’t further irritate your skin and opt for products like Gladskin Eczema Cream, which both moisturizes and balances the skin microbiome in order to restore skin health.
+With hand eczema, your skin needs extra moisture to stay protected.
+Switch to gentle soaps and cleansers and opt for products like Gladskin Eczema Cream with Micreobalance® which balances the skin microbiome while moisturizing and is clinically proven to reduce eczema symptoms.